A combinatorial approach to the structure of locally inverse semigroups: Introduction

 The structure of the bifree locally inverse semigroup $\bfli(X)$ on a set $X$ has been studied in \cite{auinger94,auinger95,billhardt,ol17}.
 In \cite{ol17}, we gave a graph description for the elements of $\bfli(X)$ that can be viewed as the analogue for $\bfli(X)$ of the Munn tree representation for the elements of $\fim(X)$.
 In the present paper, we adapt those graphs so that we can describe the elements of a locally inverse semigroup given by a locally inverse semigroup presentation.
 The work done here generalizes \cite{ol17} in a similar manner as Stephen's work \cite{stephen90} generalizes Munn's approach to the free inverse monoid.

-However, the graphs considered here don't look alike either Cayley graphs or Sch\"utzenberger graphs, although locally inverse semigroups generalize both groups and inverse semigroups.
+However, the graphs considered here have considerable differences when compared with both Cayley graphs and Sch\"utzenberger graphs, even though locally inverse semigroups generalize both groups and inverse semigroups.
 For example, they are not `inverse word graphs' as the latter two are.
 Instead, the graphs introduced here are bipartite graphs with both oriented and non-oriented edges, and with labels on the oriented edges only.

 Bipartite graphs have already been used to study completely 0-simple semigroups.
 Graham \cite{graham} and Houghton \cite{houghton}, independently, associated bipartite graphs to each regular Rees matrix semigroup representing a completely 0-simple semigroup.
 The vertices of these bipartite graphs are in one-to-one correspondence with the set of $\Rc$-classes and $\Lc$-classes of the non-trivial $\Dc$-class of the completely 0-simple semigroups.
 More precisely, the vertices are partitioned into `left' and `right' vertices, where the left vertices represent the $\Rc$-classes and the right vertices represent the $\Lc$-classes.
 Graham and Houghton used these graphs to study completely 0-simple semigroups.